There are thirteen main locations across Europe that can be considered offshore jurisdictions.

 Luxembourg is actually a very high-tax nation and one of the wealthiest in the world based on GNP figures.
 However, certain types of Luxembourg-based companies can be suitable for international tax planning as long as certain criteria are met.

-The Grand Duchy has seen its competitiveness and advantages eroded in recent years because of its membership to the EU.
+The Grand Duchy has seen its competitiveness and advantages eroded in recent years because of its membership in the EU.

-The Netherlands is not an offshore finance centre, however its legislation allows for outstanding opportunities to exist when it comes to international tax planning using Dutch corporations in structuring international financial transactions.
+The Netherlands is not an offshore financial centre, however, its legislation allows for outstanding opportunities to exist when it comes to international tax planning using Dutch corporations in structuring international financial transactions.

 The corporate tax rate has been reduced, and holding companies, finance, and licensing companies can all potentially benefit from tax structuring using Netherlands-based companies.

 It does comply with the EU and the OECD as far as required, but because it is not an EU member state, and because its offshore business is so critical for the health of the nation’s economy, international intrusiveness is restricted.

 If you require any specific or personalised advice or assistance when it comes to selecting the right offshore location for your personal requirements, feel free to get in touch.
 If we have the relevant information for you, we will most certainly pass it on.

 Remember to take advice before taking any action when it comes to all things offshore.